brandonrobertz/rescue-me/README.md

 ### 1. Create your Google Spreadsheet

-An example spreadsheet for the (Wags And Licks)[http://wagsandlicks.org/] is located (here)[https://docs.google.com/spreadsheets/d/1y-kJ2lehFeMEn4avPAzf1b7RfsYTKL19fsznK8qaP_w/edit#gid=0].
-It needs the fields
+An example spreadsheet for the [Wags And Licks](http://wagsandlicks.org/) is located [here](https://docs.google.com/spreadsheets/d/1y-kJ2lehFeMEn4avPAzf1b7RfsYTKL19fsznK8qaP_w/edit#gid=0).
+It needs the fields:

     Name
     Sex